 Ways to Solve the Problem

 You should take help from the inventory management software to track your inventory, which will reduce your unwanted losses.
-Proper inventory management includes counting regular inventory, accurate calculations, and adding proper security measures to prevent the missing or theft of inventory.
+Proper inventory management includes counting regular inventory, accurate calculations, and adding proper security measures to prevent the loss or theft of inventory.

 Poor Cash Flow Management